 To assemble the WFoV ITS box:

-Gather the front aperture plates and screw the smaller plate with the square on top of the larger plate as shown in figure 16.
+Gather the front aperture plates and use 4-40 screws to screw the smaller plate with the square on top of the larger plate as shown in Figure 18.

-Figure 16.
-Front aperture plates screwed together with 4-40 screws
+Figure 19.
+Front aperture plate and phone mount plate screwed together with 4-40 screws

-Tape the front and back panels to the rest of the box.
+Tape the front and back panels to the box.

-Check that the power adapter is 12V, 5A.
-Anything below 12V will not work; anything below 5A may affect the brightness level of the lights.
+Check that the power adapter is 12V, 5A and has a UL listed certificate.
+Anything below 12V doesn't work.
+Anything below 5A may affect the brightness level of the lights.

 Place the light meter on the tablet side and turn it to 2000 lux to measure the light.
-The lux should be around 100 to 130.
-Anything significantly lower will be too dim for the tests and can lead to test failures.
+The lux should be around 100–130.
+Anything significantly lower is too dim for the tests and can lead to test failures.

-Figure 20.
-Lux meter measuring light from the side with tablet mount
+Figure 27.
+Lux meter measuring light from the side with the tablet mount

 Follow the appropriate step depending on the lux value measured: